Tim Dargaville : Represented Artist

 - Browse recordings available to purchase featuring music by Tim Dargaville

 - Browse articles by and about Tim Dargaville

 - Browse events featuring music by Tim Dargaville

 Photo: Rosalie Hastwell

-Other recent collaborations have occurred with internationally renowned oboist Diana Doherty (In the Spirit House for oboe and piano), Adishakti Theatre Arts Laboratory, India (Kolam, for 5 percussionists), The Melbourne Theatre Company (Tribes), The Australian Virtuosi (Negra IV for 2 pianos and 2 percussionists), and acclaimed pianist Michael Kieran Harvey (Alba and Negra I for solo piano).
-Publishers include Red House Editions, Reed Music, The Keys Press, and La Trobe University Press, and recordings have been released on ABC Classics, Move Records, and the Divine Art (UK) labels.
+Other collaborations have occurred with internationally renowned oboist Diana Doherty, Adishakti Theatre Arts Laboratory (India), The Melbourne Theatre Company, The Australian Virtuosi, and acclaimed pianists Michael Kieran Harvey and Bernadette Harvey.
+Publishers include Red House Editions, Reed Music, and La Trobe University Press, and recordings have been released on Universal, ABC Classics, Move Records, and the Divine Art (UK) labels.

 Awards & Prizes

 |Unfolding to an infinite number : for piano solo (2021)